-- 1.To explain the historical development of bioprocess techniques, role of microbial strains and culturing methods in fermentation technology. - 2.To comprehend the types and design of a fermenter in microbial mass growth culturing and examine in detail, the mechanics involved in design and operation of bioreactors. - 3.To determine the absolute process parameters of industrial microbes and attempt to produce new varieties of industrial microbes for various purposes. - 4.To a praise the downstream process methods of purifying fermented products. - 5.To validate the application of fermentation technology in biotechnological by-products.
+- 1. To explain the historical development of bioprocess techniques, role of microbial strains and culturing methods in fermentation technology. - 2.
+To comprehend the types and design of a fermenter in microbial mass growth culturing and examine in detail, the mechanics involved in design and operation of bioreactors. - 3.
+To determine the absolute process parameters of industrial microbes and attempt to produce new varieties of industrial microbes for various purposes. - 4.
+To appraise the downstream process methods of purifying fermented products.